History of tornado research: Early studies

 The earliest-known tornado occurred in Sardegna, Sardinia and Corsica, Roman Empire (modern-day Italy) in 200.

 The earliest-known German tornado struck Freising (modern day Germany) in 788.
 The earliest-known Irish tornado appeared on April 30, 1054, in Rostella, near Kilbeggan.
 The earliest-known British tornado hit central London on October 23, 1091, and was especially destructive, with modern research classifying it as an F4 on the Fujita scale.

-After the discovery of the New World, tornadoes documentation expanded into the Americas.
+After the discovery of the New World, tornado documentation expanded into the Americas.
 On August 21, 1521, an apparent tornado is recorded to have struck Tlatelolco (present day Mexico City), just two days before the Aztec capital's fall to Cortés.
 Many other tornadoes are documented historically within the Basin of Mexico.
 The first confirmed tornado in the United States struck Rehoboth, Massachusetts, in August 1671.
 The first confirmed tornadic death in the United States occurred on July 8, 1680, after a tornado struck Cambridge, Massachusetts.